Abelian instances of nonabelian symplectic reduction

 To the best of our knowledge, the notion of metabelian groups was introduced by Robinson (see e.g. \cite{robinson2012course}).
 A group $\G$ is {\bf \textit{metabelian}} if $[\G,\G]$ is abelian.
 Considering that $[\G,\G]$ is a normal subgroup of $\G$ and $\G/[\G,\G]$ is abelian, it follows that metabelian groups always possess an abelian normal subgroup $\mathcal{N}$ such that $\G/\mathcal{N}$ is abelian.
 Conversely, if a group $\G$ posssesses an abelian normal subgroup $\mathcal{N}$ such that $\G/\mathcal{N}$ is abelian then necessarily $\mathcal{N}\supset [\G,\G]$ which implies that $ \G$ is metabelian.
 In other words, metabelian groups are characterized by the existence of a normal abelian subgroup $\mathcal{N}$, containing $[\G,\G]$, such that $\G/\mathcal{N}$ is abelian.
-We mention that several previous studies of nilpotent Lie groups were done under the additional assumption that the group is metabelian, even if this extra structure was not explicitly recognised by the authors (e.g. \cite{anzaldo2003goursat,bravo2022geodesics,kruglikov2017integrability,montgomery1997nonintegrable,ardentov2022cut,sachkov2021conjugate,donne2020semigenerated,ardentov2013conjugate,bravo2023no} and others).
+We mention that several previous studies of nilpotent Lie groups were done under the additional assumption that the group is metabelian, even if this extra structure was not explicitly recognized by the authors (e.g. \cite{anzaldo2003goursat,bravo2022geodesics,kruglikov2017integrability,montgomery1997nonintegrable,ardentov2022cut,sachkov2021conjugate,ardentov2013conjugate,bravo2023no} and others).
 We refer the reader to \cite[Chapter 5]{robinson2012course} for more details and properties of \ma groups.

 Let $\G$ be a metabelian nilpotent group.
-A central role for us in what follows is played by the {\bf \textit{maximal abelian normal subgroups}} of $\G$, which will be denoted by $\Ag$.
-It is not difficult to see that that there always exists a maximal abelian normal subgroup $\Ag\subset\G$ containing $[\G,\G]$, but it may not be unique.
-Furthermore, there may exist other maximal abelian normal subgroups of $\G$ which do not contain $[\G,\G]$.\footnote{the simplest metabelian group that we found for which this holds is the 7-dimensional group denoted by $147D$ in \cite{Cornucopia}.} Given a maximal abelian normal subgroup $\Ag\subset \G$, one may think of $\G$ as an extension of $\G/\Ag$ by $\Ag$, and it is not difficult to check that the group's center $\Z(\G) \subset \Ag$.
+A central role in our study is played by the {\bf \textit{maximal abelian normal subgroups}} of $\G$, which will be denoted by $\Ag$.
+It is not difficult to see that there always exists a maximal abelian normal subgroup $\Ag\subset\G$ containing $[\G,\G]$, but it may not be unique.
+Furthermore, there may exist other maximal abelian normal subgroups of $\G$ which do not contain $[\G,\G]$.\footnote{the simplest metabelian group that we found for which this holds is the 7-dimensional group whose Lie algebra is denoted by $147D$ in \cite{Cornucopia}.} Given a maximal abelian normal subgroup $\Ag\subset \G$, one may think of $\G$ as an extension of $\G/\Ag$ by $\Ag$, and it is not difficult to check that the group's center $\Z(\G) \subset \Ag$.